nstarke/nstarke.github.io/_posts/2024-04-19-backdooring-dotnet-applications.md

 author: Nicholas Starke
 ---

+## tl;dr

+This blog post presents a very manual approach to modifying application code.
+If you don't have time to read and learn, I direct you to: [DnSpyEx](https://github.com/dnSpyEx/dnSpy).
+Happy Hacking!

 ## Background

 In my previous blog post ([previous blog post](/reverse-engineering/dotnet/2024/04/18/reverse-engineering-dotnet-applications.html)) I went through the tooling required for reverse engineering dotnet applications.
 I recommend reading through that blog post before tackling this one, especially if you are unfamiliar with `ilasm` and `ildasm`.